-What happens with winding-up petitions has changed in the wake of the coronavirus pandemic.
-Normally, a winding-up petition (WUP) is one of the most severe methods in which a creditor can try to reclaim the money they’re owed.
+How courts deal with winding-up petitions has changed in the wake of the coronavirus pandemic, as the government has suspended them and statutory demands until 30th June 2021.
+Normally, a winding-up petition (WUP) is one of the most severe debt collection methods a creditor can use to try and reclaim what they’re owed.

 Can my creditors still issue a Winding-up Petition?